 Even though a 2017 survey of small-business owners from TD Bank found that more than 65 percent of business owners are confident in every aspect of business management — from handling the finances to marketing and advertising — you shouldn’t hesitate to reach out to a professional if a business need falls outside your realm of expertise.

-“The biggest challenge for entrepreneurs is that most business owners try to be all things in the business — I call it the ‘chief cook and bottle washer,'” said Jay DesMarteau, head of small-business banking for TD Bank.
+“The biggest challenge for entrepreneurs is that most business owners try to be all things in the business — I call it the ‘chef cook and bottle washer,'” said Jay DesMarteau, head regional commercial specialty segments for TD Bank.

 The Cost of Professional Fees

 Those smaller tasks can distract you from running your business properly, so it’s smart to seek help when you’re overstretched.
 You might hire a lawyer, for example, to help you set up your business and visit an accountant or tax professional to keep in good standing with the IRS.
 Hiring a lawyer generally costs between $100 and $400 an hour, reported David Goguen, from Lawyers.com.
 Debt.org listed tax preparers at an average of $229 for itemized tax returns.

 According to the small-business survey, 25 percent of business owners consult a financial advisor or dedicated banker who provides free insights on how to grow and advance their business needs.

 Sure, you already know that direct advertising costs money.
 But what about the costs of marketing your business in person?